 - That professional native translator simply needs to sign the translation before a notary, confirming that that translation is accurate and complete, and the notary verifies that person’s identity.

 - Therefore, notarized translations don’t make any sort of statement regarding the native translator‘s credentials.

 In some cases, however, those documents need to be legalized or apostilled.

 To validate a university degree in a foreign country, for example, might require a legalized translation of your diploma.

 The foreign ministry or legalization office in your country will stamp the professional translation when the specialized native translator signs the translation before a public official, legalizing the translated document.

-Depending on the country’s requirements, these translators must first complete a specific university degree and/or pass a government-regulated exam before being sworn in.
+Depending on the country’s requirements, these professional native translators must first complete a specific university degree or pass a government-regulated exam before being sworn in.

 These native translators can simply stamp their professional translations, proving their credentials as sworn translators.

 - or certain documents required to incorporate a company,

 ⤷ sometimes need this type of sworn translation.

-Make sure to verify the type of translation that is required before seeking professional translation services.
+Make sure to verify the type of legal translation that is required when hiring a professional translation company.

 No matter what a specific situation calls for, a translation agency like SIGNEWORDS will be able to provide the legal translation you need.

 What types of documents require legal translation?

 For the non-professionals in this area, sometimes the word “legal” immediately brings to mind images of lawyers with suits and briefcases dramatically appearing before a judge in court.

 And yes, this sort of work environment indeed relies heavily on legal translation.

 → A lawyer may have a client who is in the process of receiving an inheritance from a recently deceased uncle who had his will written in a foreign language, for example.

 ⤷ And they may need to translate Spanish to Italian to complete the judicial process for the inheritance.